-Bachelor Degree in History of Art
+Bachelor's Degree in Art History

 General Objectives of the CourseTo ensure a solid education in the field of Art History, working in close articulation with the broader universe of Humanities.